-Learners have four periods a week of English, and three periods a week of Mathematics, Health and Physical Education, Science and Social Studies.
+Learners have four periods a week of English, and three periods a week of Mathematics and Statistics, Health and Physical Education, Science and Social Studies.

 These five subjects continue into Year 10 as compulsory subjects.

-Learners continue with compulsory English, Mathematics, Health and Physical Education, Science and Social Studies.
+Learners continue with compulsory English, Mathematics and Statistics, Health and Physical Education, Science and Social Studies.

 Learners have four periods a week of Mathematics and three periods a week of English, Science, Social Studies and Health and Physical Education.

-In addition they choose THREE options from the remaining learning areas (Languages, Visual and Performing Arts, and Technology).
-One option slot may be filled with two half-year courses.
+In addition, they choose THREE options from the remaining learning areas (Languages, Visual and Performing Arts, and Technology).

 Students to select THREE options.